Church Pews Re-upholstered New Jersey

 The fabric on a local church showed the wear from almost 20 years of services.
 Stains and thin spots gave a dowdy look that was hard to ignore.
 After a sticker shock from a NJ 'church interiors' company, the manager asked us to make a proposal.

 The church had 39 pews - most of them 16 feet long.
-The seats and backs needed recovering.
+The seats and inside backs needed recovering.
 The pews could only be out of service from Monday through Friday.

 Executive Cost Summary for Pew Reupholstery